micmejia/bible-dump/NKJV/2 Timothy/2 Tim 4.md

 ###### 1
-I charge _you_ [^a]therefore before God and the Lord Jesus Christ, who will judge the living and the dead [^b]at His appearing and His kingdom:
+I charge _you_ therefore before God and the Lord Jesus Christ, who will judge the living and the dead at His appearing and His kingdom:

 ###### 2
 Preach the word!
 Be ready in season _and_ out of season.
 Convince, rebuke, exhort, with all longsuffering and teaching.